We don’t support this browser anymore.

 Our view

-Medium-term initiatives are evolution rather than revolution and include $1bn of investment across several core areas including technology, and creating a more joined-up customer approach across the product ranges.
+Medium-term initiatives are evolution rather than revolution and include investment across several core areas, including technology, and creating a more joined-up customer approach across the product ranges.
+Benefits are already being felt, with sales agents becoming more profitable and AI driving higher sales by improving customer journeys.

-Prudential also has a massive asset management business, Eastspring, which manages over to $270bn of assets.
+Prudential also has a big asset management business, Eastspring, which manages over $285bn of assets.
 It offers a host of investment solutions as well as managing premiums generated from the life insurance business.
-Improving market dynamics mean retail investors are moving back to higher margin equity funds.
+While market volatility persisted due to geopolitical and tariff-related uncertainty, Eastspring continued to see strong demand for its active strategies

-Capital levels are strong, and the group’s committed to increasing the dividend 7-9% over the next couple of years.
-But this isn't a high yielder like some of its UK listed peers and nothing is guaranteed.
+Capital levels are strong, and the group’s committed to increasing the dividend by 10% through to 2027, as well as accelerating the pace of its ongoing buyback.
+But this isn't a high-yielder like some of its UK-listed peers and nothing is guaranteed.

-The refreshed strategy brings with it some bold goals, growing new business profit by 15-20% won't be easy but should conditions remain supportive there's plenty of opportunity ahead.
+The refreshed strategy brings with it some bold goals, and progress looks good.
 We think Prudential's Asian focus and higher growth opportunities give a different option for a UK investor.
+The key area to watch is China, where uncertain economic conditions continue to add risk.

 The financials sector is medium-risk in terms of ESG.
 Product governance is the largest risk for most companies, especially those in the US and Europe with enhanced regulatory scrutiny.
 Data privacy and security is also an increasingly important risk for banks and diversified financial firms.
 Business ethics, ESG integration and labour relations are also worth monitoring.